 Decision-making in terminal operations is complex and intricate.
-Each decision has multiple flow-on decisions that, in turn, complicate future decisions.
-As a result, terminals have steadily increased the use of software – specifically, Terminal Operating Systems (TOS) – to gather critical data together and present the clearest picture to operators needing to make complex decisions.
-As a first step this is good, but with all first steps there are limitations on what can be achieved.
-In an increasingly competitive market, operators are now faced with the need to not only make decisions but rather, make decisions that represent the best value to the terminal.
-This is where add-on Agile Optimization Modules for existing TOS adds significant value.
+Each decision has multiple flow-on decisions that in turn complicate future decisions.
+As a result, terminals have steadily increased their use of software – specifically, Terminal Operating Systems (TOS) – to gather critical data together and present the clearest picture to operators needing to make complex decisions.
+As a first step this is good, but with all first steps, there are limitations on what can be achieved.
+In an increasingly competitive market, operators are now faced with the need to not only make decisions but, rather, make decisions that represent the best value to the terminal.
+This is where add-on Agile Optimization Modules for existing TOSs add significant value.

 Table of Contents